Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 - Earn a minimum of a master’s degree in a health and human services counseling field

-- Take and pass the Masters Addiction Counseling (MAC) exam through the National Board for Certified Counselors (NBCC) and complete the Maryland law exam
+- Take and pass the Master Addiction Counseling (MAC) exam through the National Board for Certified Counselors (NBCC) and complete the Maryland law exam.

 Substance Abuse Counselor Jobs in Baltimore and Throughout Maryland

-Opportunities to become a part of Maryland’s substance abuse counseling field continue to grow.
+Opportunities to join Maryland’s substance abuse counseling field continue to grow.
 According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) 2020 National Survey of Substance Abuse Treatment Services, Maryland was home to 432 substance abuse treatment facilities in 2020, up from 349 in 2011.
 In 2020 alone, the state’s substance abuse treatment facilities treated some 35,000 people.

 Reflecting on the growing number of substance treatment options in Maryland, jobs for substance abuse counselors are expected to continue to increase in the coming years.
-According to the U.S. Department of Labor, substance abuse counselor jobs in Maryland are projected to rise by 23 percent in the decade leading up to 2030, reaching 7,790 jobs by 2030.
+According to the US Department of Labor, substance abuse counselor jobs in Maryland are projected to increase by 23 percent over the decade leading up to 2030, reaching 7,790 jobs by 2030.

-Or you may choose to lend your talents to a public program like the Richards Building, the first county-owned residential substance treatment facility in Baltimore County.
-This facility serves about 300 individuals annually, and services include family counseling, transition planning, and after-care referrals.
+Alternatively, you may choose to lend your talents to a public program, such as the Richards Building, the first county-owned residential substance treatment facility in Baltimore County.
+This facility serves approximately 300 individuals annually, offering services that include family counseling, transition planning, and referrals for aftercare.

-There are also plenty of private facilities throughout Baltimore and the surrounding region that provide inpatient and outpatient counseling services.
+Numerous private facilities throughout Baltimore and the surrounding region offer inpatient and outpatient counseling services.
 For example, TruHealing Baltimore offers co-occurring substance abuse treatment services through their inpatient detox, residential treatment, and outpatient treatment facilities.
 And the Powell Recovery Center, which has been offering substance use disorder services for more than 30 years, offers withdrawal management, residential treatment, outpatient services, and a unique residential treatment program designed for couples.

 Substance Abuse Counselor Salary in Baltimore, Cumberland, Hagerstown, and Throughout Maryland

-According to the Bureau of Labor Statistics (BLS), substance abuse counselors in Maryland earned a median annual salary of $54,460 as of May 2023.
-Early career professionals in Maryland earned about $45,550 during this time, while those with extensive experience and advanced levels of education earned about $86,320.
+According to the Bureau of Labor Statistics (BLS), substance abuse counselors in Maryland earned a median annual salary of $57,820 as of May 2024.
+Early-career professionals in Maryland earned approximately $41,160 during this time, while those with extensive experience and advanced levels of education earned around $97,050.

-Substance abuse counselors in the Cumberland and Hagerstown metro areas earned median salaries that were slightly higher than the state median as of May 2023:
+Substance abuse counselors in the Hagerstown metro area earned median salaries that were slightly higher than the state median as of May 2024:

 Substance Abuse Counselor Degree Options in Maryland

-You’ll find a wealth of degree programs in substance abuse counseling in Maryland at all levels of education.
+You’ll find a wealth of degree programs in substance abuse counseling in Maryland at all educational levels.

-For example, at the undergraduate level, both Ann Arundel Community College and Baltimore City Community College offer an AAS in Addiction Counseling, while Frostburg State University offers an Addiction Counseling emphasis for students of its bachelor’s degrees in psychology or social work.
+At the undergraduate level, both Ann Arundel Community College and Baltimore City Community College offer an AAS in Addiction Counseling.
+In contrast, Frostburg State University provides an Addiction Counseling emphasis for students pursuing a bachelor’s degree in psychology or social work.

 Allegany College of Maryland